Lucy Aharish: Career

 Upon returning from Germany, Aharish moved to Tel Aviv.
 Following a two-week stint as an Arab affairs reporter for Yedioth Ahronoth, in 2007, she became the first Arab to present the news on mainstream Israeli television when she was hired by Channel 10.
 After leaving that job in 2008, owing to professional differences, she went on to report for Channel 10's Erev Tov ("Good Evening") with Guy Pines and to co-host a morning radio show with Emmanuel Rosen and Maya Bengal.

 In 2011, she co-hosted Channel One's late-night show, Nivheret ha-Halomot ("The Dream Team"), as well as Hamahadura ("The Edition"), a current events program for teens.

 Aharish's time as anchor at i24news was one of some volatility.
-During Operation Protective Edge, she conducted an on-air interview with a Hamas official in Gaza, where she accused Hamas of using civilians as human shields and called on Gazan residents to rebel against the Hamas regime.
+During Operation Protective Edge, she conducted an on-air interview with a Hamas official in Gaza, where she accused Hamas of using civilians as human shields and called on Gaza residents to rebel against the Hamas regime.
 During this same period, the station's CEO Frank Melloul was filmed taking the Ice Bucket Challenge, the timing of which was lambasted in the French press.
 Aharish interviewed late Israeli President Shimon Peres in the Jaffa studios of i24news.
 Weekly press review segments were provided by media correspondent Anthony Grant, a former blogger for The New York Times.

 In April 2015, Aharish was one of twelve Israeli personalities chosen to light torches in the official ceremony kicking off Israel's 67th Independence Day celebrations.

 In March 2020, Aharish started to co-host the daily edition of the television program "Culture Agent" along with Kobi Meidan on KAN 11.
 She was dismissed from KAN three days later because of a staff restructuring related to the COVID-19 pandemic, according to the Corporation.
 Some suggest she was fired for participating in a rally against Benjamin Netanyahu's handling of the pandemic.
 The same year, she participated in the Israeli production of The Masked Singer as The Stork.